ChristianRomeo/ing-sw-2021-Staiano-Tissot-Romeo/README.md

  <br />
 [ENG](https://craniointernational.com/2021/wp-content/uploads/2021/05/Masters-of-Renaissance_small.pdf)
  <br /><br />

+The project consists in the implementation of a distributed system made of a single server capable of managing multiple games and multiple clients (one per player) using the MVC pattern (Model-View-Controller).
+The network is managed through the use of sockets.<br />
 This project includes:
 * Initial UML diagram;
 * Final UML diagram, generated from the code by automated tools;